go-rel/rel/README.md

 ### Query

-Grimoire's use query builder to perform select, insert, update and delete query.
+In general Grimoire's use query builder to perform select, insert, update and delete query.

 #### Where